500px/gunter/README.md

 + ShellJS for running local commands
 + Sequest for running remote commands
-+ Lodash for not hating my life
++ Lo-Dash for not hating my life